-There are several reasons why guitars go out of tune, and once you know these reasons, you can take steps to stop your guitar from going out of tune.
+There are other potential causes as well, all of which we share and elaborate on in this article.
+Once you know these reasons, you can take steps to stop your guitar from going out of tune.
 Keep on reading, as we will cover 9 reasons why guitars go out of tune and what you can do to keep your guitar in tune longer.

 The Strings Are Not Stretched